-Northern India includes the area around Delhi, The Golden Triangle tour, and Himachal Pradesh which is the Himalayas and to Nepal.
+Northern India includes the area around Delhi, The Golden Triangle tour, and Himachal Pradesh which is the Himalayas to Nepal.
 The further north you travel in India the culture changes to a Tibetan influence.
 The Dalai Llama has taken refuge in the area of Dharamsala with the approving grace of the President of India.
 North India tourist places include major cities as well as more remote small villages.

 Many Tibetans have also migrated here and have created a small community where they can freely practice Buddhism.
 The combination of Indian and Tibetan culture is absolutely magical and harmonious.
 The Himalayas are always spectacular and the views while driving around this area are breathtaking.
 The weather is a little more comfortable than the dry heat that normally is associated with India.
 And if you are a nature buff, you will fall in love with the Himalayas.

 The climate is much cooler in the Himachal Pradesh section of Northern India and the views of the Himalayas are quite spectacular.
 Some days can be quite warm, but evenings cool off and require a light sweater.
 This is a nice change compared to the heat and dryness around Delhi, Jaipur, and Rishikesh.